Lee Min Ho, Suzy Bae Split: 'City Hunter' Actor And Park Shin Hye Might Reunite After Actor's Recent Split?

 — India TV (@indiatvnews) November 16, 2017

-Meanwhile, avid supporters of Lee Min Ho are hopeful that he would reunite with Park Shin Hye after rendering his services to the military.
+Meanwhile, avid supporters of Lee Min Ho are hopeful that he will reunite with Park Shin Hye after rendering his services to the military.
 Reunion rumors sparked after the ex-boyfriend of Suzy Bae revealed in April that he would return with a great project, as per Soompi.
 Because of this, fans cannot help but guess that this could be the much-awaited sequel to The Heirs.

 “I feel all the fans’ sadness and their support.
 I’d like to come back healthy and heal them again with a great project.”